Such a fun Senior shoot with this sweet girl, Lylah!

-This photo is one I took on my first flight I've ever taken.
-Which wasn't long ago at all.
-We flew to NYC for a school trip to work with a Broadway conductor and obviously to explore the iconic city.
-I was full of nerves and excitement - for the flight and the anticipation of a new place to explore.
-I've already heard so much about NYC and seen so many incredible photos from there and was more than ready to check it out.
+This set of photos is from a trip to NYC for a school trip back in 2016.
+I had already heard so much about NYC and seen so many incredible photos from there and was more than ready to check it out.
 We obviously had to go to all the big, touristy places(although sometimes I wish we didn't...next time!), such as Central Park, The MET, the Top of the Rock, Times Square, the Statue of Liberty and Ellis Island.
 Thinking of all these places whilst on my flight got me feeling a little adventurous.
 So I pulled out an old National Geographic Magazine that I'd bought for one dollar at an old bookstore.
 All of a sudden as I opened the pages, this little travel guide of NYC fell out.
 It's like it knew where I was going.
 Crazy how things work like that.
+I can't wait to go back to this city.

-I got an opportunity to be on the photography team for the Sunshine Festival this year and I can tell you, it's crazy.
+I got an opportunity to be on the photography team for Sonshine Festival in 2016.
 At this time I had never really shot a full out concert let alone a huge festival so it was totally a new experience.
 But it was so worth it considering I worked along side some amazing local photographers.
 I learned so much from doing this - like anticipating when the artist is about to do something amazing, and when everything slides perfectly together in time - the lights, fog, the way the artist is waiting for the perfect chance to surprise the crowd and put them in awe, it all comes together.
 This is when the emotion of the music and the art of photography become one.

 This was a foggy, brisk, and windy northern Minnesota morning.
 In fact, it was so foggy on the two and half hour drive up that I wasn't sure if we could make it up because we could barely see!
 But alas - we made it.
 We adventured around the lovely city of Duluth, getting coffee, shopping around, checking out Two Harbors and hiking in Gooseberry Falls State Park.
 Then we may or may not have checked out the casino late at night before we left because we had done so much and we were exhausted.
 ANYWAYS - This is Jake, in Canal Park, as the city disappears in to the fog and the waves crash on the shore.
 I felt like I had to capture this, soaked in all it's beauty.